mmistakes/minimal-mistakes/_posts/2017-06-11-Xpath scraping technique.md

 [HtmlAgilityPack.HtmlDocument]$doc = $web.Load($url,"GET","ourproxy:80",$defaultCredentials)
  ```
-This solved the authentification issues.
+This solved the authentication issues.
 I also experimented a little with Proxy-authentification.
 I've commented out that code in the [full script]() for future reference.

 ### Selecting data with XPath
 The next step was using the XPath-technique to select a certain row in a table.
-I used the chrome-webdeveloper tools to go through the HTML code.
+I used the chrome-web-developer tools to go through the HTML code.

 ![Lansweeper]({{site.baseurl}}/assets/images/xpathscraping/lansweeper.png)